Skip to main content

 console.log(info.messageId);

-// The complete message is in a single Buffer
+// The complete message is available as a Buffer

 console.log(info.message.toString());